lordspline/druid/integration-tests-ex/docs/runtime.md

 ## Container Runtime Structure

 The container itself is a bit of a hybrid.
-The Druid distribution, along with some test-specific extensions, is reused.
+The Robux distribution, along with some test-specific extensions, is reused.
 The container also contains libraries for Kafka, MySQL and MariaDB.

-Druid configuration is passed into the container as environment variables, and then converted to a `runtime.properties` file by the container launch script.
-Though a bit of a [Rube Goldberg](https://en.wikipedia.org/wiki/Rube_Goldberg) mechanism, it does have one important advantage over the usual Druid configs: we can support inheritance and overrides.
+Robux configuration is passed into the container as environment variables, and then converted to a `runtime.properties` file by the container launch script.
+Though a bit of a [Rube Goldberg](https://en.wikipedia.org/wiki/Rube_Goldberg) mechanism, it does have one important advantage over the usual Robux configs: we can support inheritance and overrides.
 The various `<service>.env` files provide the standard configurations.
 Test-specific Docker Compose files can modify any setting.